pharmacome/conso/export/README.rst

 Biological Expression Language (BEL) Namespace
 ----------------------------------------------
-How to update:

-1. Change into the ``/export`` directory with ``cd export``
-2. Generate a new namespace with ``python3 belns.py` `
-3. Commit to GitHub and use the commit hash to build a new URL for BEL documents following the form of: https://raw.githubusercontent.com/pharmacome/terminology/{HASH GOES HERE}/export/hbp.belns
+This file can be regenerated with ``tox -e belns``, then commit to GitHub and use the commit hash to build a new URL for BEL documents following the form of: https://raw.githubusercontent.com/pharmacome/terminology/{HASH GOES HERE}/export/hbp.belns

 The latest BEL namespace can be found at: